Manage Dashboard Extensions in Tableau Cloud

 Dashboard extensions are web applications that run in custom dashboard zones and can interact with the rest of the dashboard using the Tableau Extensions API(Link opens in a new window).
 Dashboard extensions give users the ability to interact with data from other applications directly in Tableau.

 Note: You must be a site administrator to add extensions to the safe list and to control the type of data the extensions can access.
 The site administrator can also configure whether users on the site will see prompts when they add or view extensions in a dashboard.
 For information about extension security and recommended deployment options, see Extension Security - Best Practices for Deployment(Link opens in a new window).

 For information about using dashboard extensions in Tableau, see Use Dashboard Extensions(Link opens in a new window).

 Network-enabled dashboard extensions are web applications and could be running on any computer set up as a web server.
 This includes local computers, computers in your domain, and third-party web sites.
 Because Network-enabled extensions could be hosted on third-party sites and could have access to the data in the dashboard, you want to only allow the extensions you trust.
 See Test Network-enabled extensions for security.

-For security, you can use the settings for dashboard extensions on Tableau Online to control and limit the dashboard extensions that are allowed to run.
+For security, you can use the settings for dashboard extensions on Tableau Cloud to control and limit the dashboard extensions that are allowed to run.

 By default, no Network-enabled extensions are allowed unless they have been explicitly added to the safe list.

 By default, only extensions that use the HTTPS protocol are allowed, which guarantees an encrypted channel for sending and receiving data (the only exception is for

-If the Network-enabled extension requires full data (access to the underlying data) the extension will not be able to run on Tableau Online unless you explicitly add the extension to the safe list and grant the extension access to full data.
+If the Network-enabled extension requires full data (access to the underlying data) the extension will not be able to run on Tableau Cloud unless you explicitly add the extension to the safe list and grant the extension access to full data.

 To change these settings for the site, go to Settings > Extensions.

 - Let users run extensions on this site